 Halfway down the Grenadines chain, this tiny boot-shape island—3½ miles (5½ km) long and 1¼ miles (2 km) wide—has only about 1,200 residents.
 But don't let its historically slow pace and quiet ways fool you.
 Canouan (pronounced can-o-wan), which is the Carib word for "turtle," has a modern airport with an extended runway suitable for small to midsize jets.
-The island has one of the region's largest and nicest villa communities, a championship golf course, and four of the most pristine beaches in the Caribbean.
+The island has one of the region's largest and nicest villa communities, a championship golf course, a delightful small resort, and four of the most pristine beaches in the Caribbean.
 Canouan is also a busy port for yacht charters and diving expeditions to the Tobago Cays.
 Mt.
 Royal, the highest point on the island at 900 feet, offers panoramic 360-degree views of St. Vincent, all the Grenadines, and even St. Lucia on a clear day.